 Now that you’re 65, enrolled in Medicare, and decided on a Medigap policy, you’ll want to know how your insurer chooses to charge for the policy.
 There are three ways that a Medicare Supplement plan charges: Attained-Age rated, Issue-Age rated, and Community rated.
 However, these may not actually be any different.
 We’ll explain.

 Attained-Age Rated Medigap Plan

-With this plan your rate is based on your current age and will continue to increase as you get older.
-The CMS website example is if you enroll in a Medigap policy at 65 with a rate of $120, your premium may increase to $132 when you turn 69, and $165 at 72.
-As well as the plan may increase due to inflation and other factors.
+Enrolling in this type of plan means your rate is based on your current age and will continue to increase as you get older.
+If you enroll in a Medigap policy at 65 with a rate of $120, your premium may increase to $132 when you turn 69, and $165 at 72.
+The plan’s rate may also increase due to inflation and other factors.

 Issue-Age Rated Medigap Plan